The elbow joint is made up of three bones, the humerus, ulna, and radius.

 Lateral epicondylitis is also called tennis elbow and involves inflammation of the common extensor origin at the lateral epicondyle of the humerus.
 Repetitive extension movements at the wrist cause pain.

 Medial epicondylitis or golfer’s elbow is an inflammation of the common flexor origin at the medial epicondyle of the humerus.
-Repetitive flexion movements at the wrist cause an overuse pain at the site.
+Repetitive flexion movements at the wrist cause an overuse of pain at the site.

 Cubital tunnel syndrome

 Cubital tunnel syndrome is caused by compression of the nerve as it passes in a groove behind the medial epicondyle of the humerus or cubital tunnel.
-Paresthesias in the distribution of the ulnar nerve is the chief complaint.
+Paresthesias in the distribution of the ulnar nerve are the chief complaint.